 For optimal product quality and uninterrupted production, the company relies on ongoing process optimization, which includes reliably monitoring the control loops.
 That’s where the MindSphere application Control Performance Analytics (CPA) comes into play.
 This cloud-based managed service enables reaction-free analysis and optimization of control loops.
-The relevant data is collected in Simatic PCS 7 or another process control system and transferred either directly to the cloud or as a file to cloud-based IoT operating systems like MindSphere via a secure connection.
+The relevant data is collected in Simatic PCS 7 or another process control system and transferred either directly to the cloud or, via a secure connection, as a file to MindSphere, the leading industrial IoT as a service solution.

 Automatic improvements during ongoing operation